Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Final Thoughts: Is Inclined Sleeping Right for You?

-Sleeping on an incline isn’t a one-size-fits-all solution—but if you deal with reflux, snoring, or sinus issues, it’s a simple, low-effort change that could lead to better rest.
+Sleeping on an incline isn’t a one-size-fits-all solution, but if you struggle with reflux, snoring, or sinus congestion, it’s a low-effort adjustment worth trying.
+It could be the small change that leads to better sleep and refreshed mornings.

-For more detail, don’t miss our Sleeping on an Incline Guide and our deep dive on Inclined Bed Therapy benefits.
+For more detail, see our step-by-step guide and our deep dive into Inclined Bed Therapy benefits.

 FAQ